North York Central Library

-Since 2016, the library has been undergoing a major renovation.
+In 2016, the library underwent a major renovation.
+The library reopened in 2018.

 Services

 North York Central Library has an auditorium, two large meeting rooms, and four quiet study rooms.
 These spaces may be booked over the phone.
 Also available are 16 study rooms designated for individual study.

 The library also provides accessibility equipment, including a Braille writer, computers loaded with Kurzweil 1000 and 3000 software, magnifiers, and wheelchair accessible furniture.

 North York Central Library also provides internet access to patrons through the public computer terminals and free Wi-Fi in the building.
 There are 115 workstations in the library, 13 of which are in the Computer Learning Centre.
-Printing and scanning is also available to patrons.
+Printing and scanning are also available to patrons.
 North York Central Library also has a microfilm/microfiche reader and printing machine.

 Collection

-In addition to the books, magazines, newspapers, DVDs, and CDs offered at the branch, North York Central Library houses its own unique selections.
-Its historical collections have items pertaining to genealogy, Native peoples, North York history, and local Ontario history.
-The library has materials tailored towards children like the Children's literature resource collection and the IBBY collection for Young People with Disabilities.
-There are also other collections for older patrons like adult literacy works, audiobooks, and large print books.
+In addition to the books, magazines, newspapers, DVDs, and CDs available at the branch, North York Central Library also offers its own unique selections.
+Its historical collections feature items related to genealogy, Native peoples, North York history, and local Ontario history.
+The library has materials tailored towards children, like the Children's Literature Resource Collection and the IBBY collection for Young People with Disabilities.
+There are also other collections for older patrons, like adult literacy works, audiobooks, and large print books.

-There is, as well, a variety of multilingual collections for children and adults (in languages including Chinese, Russian along with many others) available to serve North York's ethnically diverse population.
+There is, as well, a variety of multilingual collections for children and adults (in languages including Chinese, Russian, and many others) available to serve North York's ethnically diverse population.